Architecture That Earned Its Scars

 Enterprise Architecture Without the Enterprise Price Tag

+The new paradigm is AI — and it was production-hardened before "AI automation" was a phrase.
+Self-hosted from laptop to enterprise.
+RBAC, encrypted credentials, LDAP/CyberArk, full audit.
 Start free with the Personal edition.
 Scale to Enterprise when you need RBAC, LDAP, and live monitoring.

 Contact Blue Isle Software Compare Editions